 To help you understand what goes into a great Hosted VoIP system, we’ve put together a list of our most commonly asked questions by business owners.
 We hope to leave you with a better awareness of what Hosted VoIP entails—and what it can do for you.
+Use our interactive cost savings calculator to see how you can save up to 50% off your monthly phone bill when you choose Hosted PBX instead of an on-site or traditional phone system.

 What is VoIP, anyway?
 VoIP stands for “Voice over Internet Protocol,” and it’s a phone system that works via an internet connection rather than a landline.
 Instead of connecting to a phone jack, your phone will connect to your internet service.